tomsec8/IntelHub/README.md

 * **Offline Evidence:** Save a perfect local HTML snapshot of any webpage.

 ### 🖼️ Media & Metadata
-* **Reverse Image Search:** Upload or paste any image to search for it across Google, Yandex, Bing, and TinEye.
+* **Reverse Image Search:** Upload or paste any image to search for it across Google, Yandex, Bing, and TinEye simultaneously.
 * **Metadata (EXIF) Viewer:** Extract hidden data from Images, PDFs, and Office documents locally.

 ### 📝 Text & Social Analysis